-While I'm not a licensed psychologist, I do understand and approach astrology from a depth psychology and archetypal perspective.
-I value the profound foundation and framework astrology provides for the discovery of self-knowledge and life purpose.
+I understand and approach astrology from a depth psychological perspective.
+My training and study is primarily in Archetypal and Evolutionary Astrology.
+I value the profound foundation and framework astrology provides for the discovery of self-knowledge, the soul's evolutionary path, and life purpose.
 I believe the insights offered through astrology are meant to be used for higher understanding of ourselves and our place in creating and sustaining the greater good.

 In my view, astrology is not and should never be used as a deterministic or fatalistic tool.
 We are in charge of our lives, after all.
 Our astrological charts are not in charge of us.
 Each person's chart provides deep insight into their personality, their life, their work, and their soul's path.
 Our charts help us better understand our behavioral patterns, challenges, and yearnings.

-Good astrology is not represented in the "horoscopes" we see in newspapers and magazines.
+Good astrology is not represented in the "horoscopes" and pop astrology we see in newspapers and magazines.
 Not even close.
 An individual person's natal chart is far more complex (and far, far more interesting!) than that.
 A responsible astrological interpretation reveals uncanny, very personal truths.
 I like to put it this way: a catch-all horoscope is to astrology as a french fry is to the whole of French culture!
 (Not even truly French.
 Not truly astrology, either.)

 There is a beautiful, synchronous patterning linking a person's unique approach to life and the position of celestial bodies at the time and place the person was born.
 Cultural historian and Professor of Philosophy and Psychology Richard Tarnas wrote in his 2006 book Cosmos and Psyche, after conducting thorough analysis of astrological data, "The coincidence between planetary positions and appropriate biographical and psychological phenomena was in general so precise and consistent as to make it altogether impossible for me to regard the intricate patterning as merely the product of chance."